mananKoyawala/flutter_we_care/README.md

 ## Localization

 Greatest advantage of develop this app is localization.
-This functionality is archeived by use of both flutter package flutter_localizations and shared_preferences.
+This functionality is archeived by use of both flutter package flutter_localizations and shared_preferences.<br>
 -> This app supports following languages of localizations :
 <br>1.
 English (default)
 <br>2.
 Gujarati